U.S. Attorney And IRS Warn Potential Tax Cheats To Timely File Accurate And Complete Tax Returns

 FILING FALSE TAX RETURNS AND TAX EVASION

-- Atef Hussein, age 48, of Hagerstown, Maryland, pled guilty on October 30, 2017, to income tax evasion.
-Hussein, former owner/operator of the Fairground Diner in Carlisle, Pennsylvania, understated income and taxes due, resulting in false income tax returns for tax years 2012 through 2015.
-The tax loss for that period totaled $122,003.
-Hussein is scheduled to be sentenced on May 30, 2018.
+- Atef Hussein, age 48, of Hagerstown, Maryland, former owner/operator of the Fairground Diner in Carlisle, Pennsylvania, was sentenced on May 30, 2018, to one year and one day imprisonment and ordered to pay restitution in the amount of $139,293, for income tax evasion.
+Hussein understated income and taxes due, resulting in false income tax returns for tax years 2011 through 2015, causing a tax loss of approximately $139,293.

 STOLEN IDENTITY REFUND FRAUD

-In addition to prosecuting tax evaders and fraudulent tax return preparers, the IRS and the U.S. Attorney’s Office are continuing a major effort to investigate and prosecute individuals who steal the identities of taxpayers and file fraudulent tax returns.
+In addition to prosecuting tax evaders and fraudulent tax return preparers, the IRS and the U.S. Attorney’s Office are continuing to investigate and prosecute individuals who steal the identities of taxpayers and file fraudulent tax returns.

 Federal penalties for each count of conviction of tax crimes range from a maximum of one year in prison and a $100,000 fine for failure to file a tax return, false withholding exemptions, and delivering or disclosing false tax documents, to a maximum of 10 years in prison and a $250,000 fine for conspiracy to defraud with respect to false refund claims.
 Other penalties include a mandatory term of two years in prison and a $250,000 fine for aggravated identity theft charges, three years in prison and a $250,000 fine for obstructing or impeding an investigation and filing or preparing a false tax return, and a maximum of five years in prison and a $250,000 fine for tax evasion, failure to pay taxes, conspiracy to commit a tax offense or conspiracy to defraud.

 TAX SCAM WARNING